In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 So, if you’ve ever wondered how much time you’re “wasting” on social media, this tool will give you an accurate picture.
 RescueTime also gives you a productivity score and compares your data to your previous work days.

 This tool has given me an accurate picture of how I’m spending my time.
 If I don’t like the results, I know where I need to cut back or spend more time.
-It’s like Mint.com, but for time.

 I believe you should track your time as much as you track your money, and this tool helps me do just that.
 Their free version works very well, but they have a premium option which helps you block certain sites and set up reminders when you are spending too much time on a certain area.

-Like Mint.com, some of your time may be uncategorized.
+Some of your time may be uncategorized.
 In this case, it’s all my blog commenting and reading!
 But you can customize your account to make it work for you.

-2. Google Calendar time journal
+3. A Google Calendar time journal

 If you’re looking for a low-tech version of RescueTime, or prefer to have more control over your schedule, consider creating your own time journal.